It looks like the worst has happened.

 No contact means . . . no contact.

-Second, if your ex is dating someone during no contact, it could be the proverbial rebound relationship.
+Second, if your ex is dating someone during no contact, especially if it started right away, it could be the proverbial rebound relationship.

-While I don’t believe that every time a dumper gets involved with someone that it should automatically be labeled a “rebound relation” (in fact, that label is overused), it’s often true.
+While I don’t believe that every time a dumper gets involved with someone that it should automatically be labeled a “rebound relationship” (in fact, that label is overused and a bit trendy), it’s often, however, true.

-When someone gets into another relationship soon after a long, serious relationship, it is often the case that’s it’s a shallow one without a solid foundation.
+When someone gets into another relationship and is dating someone else right away after a long, serious relationship, it is often the case that’s it’s a shallow one without a solid foundation.

-Your ex jumped into a relationship to fill the void left by their relationship with you.
+Your ex jumped into a relationship right away to fill the void left by their relationship with you.

 One type of rebound relationship is a relationship that is scientifically referred to as Limerence.